yellowmessenger/documentation/docs/platform_concepts/analyze/topics.md

 ### Suggested solution

-With Bot Developer access, you can configure a **Third Party Handoff** node by entering the same data as in the **Raise Ticket** node at the end of the conversation flow.
+With Bot Developer access, you can configure a **Chat Handoff** node by entering the same data as in the **Raise Ticket** node at the end of the conversation flow.
 This node will serve as an identifier for agent transfers, that enables you to track containment rate.

 **![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXc1C7Lt7VmhnqI8cMi4LqmW0UJS4Wl1aUQdHJf0hGec9BkV03FHJ00aSw5MF8HYNqQ4F649KthH7XwPDy5yto7vi93QS4fhS6TGueyhDfDslpgyWLzqVtkmcP7JjyvQe2rLf6ZoDrP8hHtMSm9tseDZy_g?key=doHOJQMEdYvKlVOmPCYX8w)**